Robert Moog: Company decline

-Though commentators have praised Moog's engineering abilities, they described him as a poor businessman.
-Moog had pursued the development of his synthesizer as a hobby; he stressed that he was not a businessman, and had not known what a balance sheet was.
-He likened the experience to riding theme park amusements: "You know you're not going to get hurt too badly because nobody would let you do that, but you're not quite in control."
+Though commentators have praised Moog's engineering abilities, some have also described him as a poor businessman.
+Moog had pursued the development of his synthesizer as a hobby, stressing that he was regarded as a businessman but had not known what a balance sheet was.
+He likened the experience to a theme park ride: "You know you're not going to get hurt too badly because nobody would let you do that, but you're not quite in control."

-Moog only patented his filter design; David Borden, one of the first users of the Minimoog, felt that if Moog had patented his pitch wheel design he would have become extremely wealthy.
-According to Sound on Sound, if Moog had created a monopoly on other synthesizer ideas he created, such as modularity, envelope generation and voltage control, "it's likely the synth industry as we know it today would never have happened".
+Moog only patented his filter design; David Borden, one of the first users of the Minimoog, felt that if Moog had patented his pitch wheel design, he would have become extremely wealthy.
+According to Sound on Sound, if Moog had created a monopoly on other synthesizer ideas that he created, such as modularity, envelope generation and voltage control, "it's likely the synth industry as we know it today would never have happened."

-Beginning in 1971, Moog Music took on investors, merged with Norlin Musical Instruments, and moved to "less than ideal" premises near Buffalo, New York, amid a debilitating recession.
+Beginning in 1971, Moog Music absorbed investors, merged with Norlin Musical Instruments and moved to "less than ideal" premises near Buffalo, New York, amid a debilitating recession.
 Moog remained employed as a designer at the company until 1977.
-He said he would have left earlier if his contract had not required him to remain employed there for four years to cash his stock.
-By the end of the decade, Moog Music was facing competition from cheaper, easier-to-use instruments by competitors including Arp, Aries, Roland and E-mu.
+He said that he would have left earlier if his contract had not required him to remain employed there for four years to cash his stock.
+By the end of the decade, Moog Music was facing competition from cheaper, easier-to-use instruments by competitors including ARP, Aries, Roland, Sequential Circuits, and E-mu.

 Big Briar, return of Moog Music

 In 1978, Moog moved to North Carolina and founded a new electronic instrument company, Big Briar.
 He also worked as a consultant and vice president for new product research at Kurzweil Music Systems from 1984 to 1988.
 In the early 1990s, he was a research professor of music at the University of North Carolina at Asheville.
-In 2002, he renamed Big Briar to Moog Music after buying back the rights to the name.
+In 2002, he renamed Big Briar to Moog Music after retrieving the rights to the name.
 In later years, he continued to design electronic instruments, including a touchscreen-operated piano.

 Personal life and death

-Moog's first marriage, to Shirleigh Moog, ended in divorce in 1994.
-He was survived by his second wife, Ileana, four children, one stepdaughter, and five grandchildren.
+Moog married Shirley May Leigh on June 15, 1958.
+They had four children, Laura (1961), Renée (1963), Michelle (1967), and Matthew (1970).
+They divorced in 1994.
+On May 19, 1996 Moog married Ileana Grams.

 Moog was diagnosed with a glioblastoma multiforme brain tumor on April 28, 2005.
 He died on August 21, 2005, at the age of 71 in Asheville, North Carolina.
+He was survived by his second wife Ileana, four children, one stepdaughter and five grandchildren.